yehia67/documentation/iota-go/0.1/how-to-guides/create-account.md

     ```

     :::info:
-    If you want to use a seed from a particular location, for example a hardware wallet, you can make a custom `SeedProvider` object, and pass it to the `WithSeed()` method in step 5.
+    If you want to use a seed from a particular location, for example a hardware wallet, create a custom `SeedProvider` object, and pass it to the `WithSeed()` method in step 5.
     :::

 2. Create an API object that connects to a node